MicrosoftDocs/dynamics-365-intelligent-order-management/topics/run-sample-order-bigcommerce.md

 [!include [banner](includes/banner.md)]

-This topic describes the setup that is required to run a sample order orchestration flow from BigCommerce to Microsoft Dynamics 365 Intelligent Order Management.
+This article describes the setup that is required to run a sample order orchestration flow from BigCommerce to Microsoft Dynamics 365 Intelligent Order Management.

 ## Prerequisites